 The Emergency Management Accreditation Program (EMAP) is a voluntary assessment and accreditation process for the emergency management programs of states, territories, tribes, and local governments.
 It provides the means for strategic improvement of and accreditation of emergency management programs.
-The State passed the EMAP assessment and became accredited on October 28, 2011.
+The State passed the EMAP assessment and became accredited on September 27, 2023.

-9.1 HAZARD IDENTIFICATION
+10.0-2 HAZARD IDENTIFICATION

-Chapter 4, element 4.1 of the 2016 Emergency Management Standard requires a hazard identification (natural and human-caused hazards) and risk assessment (HIRA) for the State.
+Chapter 4, element 4.1 of the 2016 Emergency Management Standard requires a hazard identification (natural and humancaused hazards) and risk assessment (HIRA) for the State.
 According to the State's EMAP Program Manager, the State Hazard Mitigation Plan (HMP) has been previously identified as the document that defines the hazards of concern to the State of New Jersey.

-As summarized in Section 5.1 State Risk Assessment Overview, the hazards of concern for the State of New Jersey were identified and approved by several interagency committees and subject matter experts at the State: State Hazard Mitigation Team (SHMT), New Jersey Office of Emergency Management (NJOEM) Planners, Emergency Support Function (ESF) leads, and Regional Operations Intelligence Center (ROIC) analysts.
+As summarized in Section 4.1: State Risk Assessment Overview, the hazards of concern for the State of New Jersey were identified and approved by several interagency committees and subject matter experts at the State: State Hazard Mitigation Team (SHMT), New Jersey Office of Emergency Management (NJOEM) Planners, New Jersey Office of Homeland Security and Preparedness (OHSP), Emergency Support Function (ESF) leads, and Regional Operations Intelligence Center (ROIC) analysts.
 Consensus on these hazards was obtained through numerous meetings, telephone conversations, and email correspondence.
-Refer to Section 5.1 for additional details regarding the identification of hazards.
+Refer to Section 4.1: State Risk Assessment Overview for additional details regarding the identification of hazards.

-9.2 RISK ASSESSMENT
+10.0-3 RISK ASSESSMENT

-Chapter 4, element 4.1 of the Emergency Management Program requires states to assess the risks and vulnerability of people, property, environment, and its own operations from these hazards.
-Refer to Sections 5.2 through 5.23 which present the hazard profiles and vulnerability assessments for all identified hazards.
+Chapter 4, Element 4.1 of the Emergency Management Program requires states to assess the risks and vulnerability of people, property, environment, and its own operations from these hazards.
+Refer to Sections 4.2 through 4.23 which present the hazard profiles and vulnerability assessments for all identified hazards.
 Additional details are also captured in the consequence analysis discussed below.
-Figures 9.1 and 9.2 identify nature-based and human-based hazards.

-Figure 9-1 Nature-based Hazards Identified in the State HMP
+Table 10.0-1 Nature-based Hazards Identified in the State HMP